 For luxury travelers, Mawamba Lodge is a beautiful resort-style hotel with a stunning pool and property surrounded by nature.
 The rooms are the perfect mix between modern features and staying true to the wild nature of Tortuguero.
 The hotel includes breakfast and has a restaurant too.

 For budget travelers, Aracari Garden Hostel is the top choice and is “the place to stay” for backpackers.
 The hostel is centrally located, clean, and they have comfortable beds.
 Although this is not the absolute cheapest option, it’s the best value for money.

 If you are looking for the perfect family vacation spot, then look no further than the laidback coastal town of Samara on the Nicoya Peninsula.
 The reason it’s such an ideal destination for families is that the bay here is protected, making for calmer waves and, thus, great swimming conditions.

 Samara offers plenty of fun activities to families, couples, and solo travelers.
-In fact, you’re sure to find a tour to suit your taste here, from a kayaking tour to Isla Chora to exploring waterfalls and relaxing in some unique tidal pools – Samara has all of the above and more!
+In fact, you’re sure to find a tour in Samara to suit your taste here, from a kayaking tour to Isla Chora to exploring waterfalls and relaxing in some unique tidal pools – Samara has all of the above and more!